digitallyinduced/thin-backend/README.md

   </a>
 </p>

-# About IHP GraphQL
+# About Thin Backend (IHP GraphQL)

-IHP GraphQL is a blazing fast GraphQL Server that provides an instant GraphQL API for any postgres database.
+Thin Backend is a blazing fast GraphQL Server that provides an instant GraphQL API for any postgres database.

 ## What makes it different?

 **Blazing Fast, Low Latency:**
 Delight your end-users with superior speed and lowest latency.
-IHP GraphQL is built with Haskell, the most powerful functional programming language, to make your API calls return with lowest latency.
+Thin Backend is built with Haskell, the most powerful functional programming language, to make your API calls return with lowest latency.

 **Live Queries:**
-Provide a delightful experience to your end users: With IHP GraphQL Live Queries your app state can be synchronized in real-time across all users.
+Provide a delightful experience to your end users: With Thin Backend Live Queries your app state can be synchronized in real-time across all users.

 **Zero-setup Login:**

-Every IHP GraphQL project comes with zero-setup login, user management and permissions system included.
+Every Thin Backend project comes with zero-setup login, user management and permissions system included.

 Already have an existing login system?
-No problem, you can disable the built-in login and provide IHP GraphQL with a JWT.
+No problem, you can disable the built-in login and provide Thin Backend with a JWT.

 **Secure Authorization:**

-IHP GraphQL uses Postgres Policies to make sure that users can only see what they're allowed to see.
+Thin Backend uses Postgres Policies to make sure that users can only see what they're allowed to see.

-Based on naming conventions IHP GraphQL will automatically generate the initial policies for you.
+Based on naming conventions Thin Backend will automatically generate the initial policies for you.
 You then only need to adjust the default policies based on your needs.

 E.g. if you add a column called `user_id` to your `tasks` table, it will add a policy that allows users to read their own task records and only add tasks with their own `user_id`: